 The Long-billed Curlew is an impressive shorebird, 50 to 65 cm in length and boasting a bill that can be up to 10cm long – hence its name

-This species breeds in the central and western areas of North America before migrating south for winter.
+This species breeds in North America’s central and western areas before migrating south for winter.

-Its distinctive call has earned it nicknames like “sickle bird” or “candlestick bird”.
-They are omnivorous, eating insects, spiders as well as plants both on land and in the water.
+Its distinctive call has earned it nicknames like “sickle bird” or “candlestick bird.”
+They are omnivorous, eating insects, spiders, and plants on land and in the water.

 Kingdom | Animalia |